snamjoshi/snamjoshi.github.io/docs/research.md

 ## Graduate research (highlights)

 My graduate research was performed in [Kimberly Raab-Graham's lab](https://raabgrahamlab.com/) where I worked on a mix of molecular biology and bioinformatics applied to proteomics and transcriptomics.
 My early work focused on functional and network analysis of proteins affected by excitation or inhibition of the protein complex mTORC1 expressed in rat or mouse hippocampal neurons (via mass spectrometry).
-Many of these proteins controlled by mTORC1 expression are involved in memory process and dysregulated in neurodegenerative diseases.
+Many of these proteins controlled by mTORC1 expression are involved in memory processes and dysregulated in neurodegenerative diseases.
 Main paper related to this project:

 * Niere F, **Namjoshi S**, Song E, Dilly GA, Schoenhard G, Zemelman BV, Mechref Y, Raab-Graham KF.
 Analysis of Proteins That Rapidly Change Upon Mechanistic/Mammalian Target of Rapamycin Complex 1 (mTORC1) Repression Identifies Parkinson Protein 7 (PARK7) as a Novel Protein Aberrantly Expressed in Tuberous Sclerosis Complex (TSC). *Mol Cell Proteomics.* 2016.
 15(2):426-44. doi: 10.1074/mcp.M115.055079. [[PubMed](https://pubmed.ncbi.nlm.nih.gov/26419955/)]